brakmic/BlockchainStore/README.md

 > `var store;`

- We receive the needed Store reference asynchronously from Etherium.
+ We receive the needed Store reference asynchronously from Ethereum.

 > `Store.deployed().then(d => store = d);`